 Like me, Californians are hard workers, and I’m awed by the farmers, workers, ranchers, ranch hands and fisher people who work 24/7/365 to provide food, fiber and foliage for the world.
 California grows more than 400 different products and produces more than a third of the country’s vegetables and two-thirds of the country’s fruits.
 It is truly a gift to visit the California farmers’ markets and get to know the people who grow my food.

 This luxurious granola is a love letter to California Grown farmers.
 Filled with almonds, dried fruit and luscious olive oil and honey it is crunchy, lightly sweet and delicious.
 Perfect on fresh fruit or with yogurt or on its own.
 I also love to fill mason jars and give it to friends, teachers, family and loved ones as a homemade gift from the heart!Print

-½ dried soft golden apricots*, chopped into quarters
+- ½ cup dried soft golden apricots*, chopped into quarters

-Stirring every 15 minutes, place in the oven and toast until golden, about 40-45 minutes total.
+- Stirring every 15 minutes, place in the oven and toast until golden, about 45 minutes total.
 Remove from the oven and allow to cool for an hour.
 Add the dried fruit to the sheet pan and toss to mix thoroughly.
 Optional: Add chocolate chips and toss to combine.